 Other important types of support include government and charity organizations that provide financial assistance or home health equipment.
 A good lawyer can also support you in getting compensation for negligent asbestos exposure.

 A Survivor’s Story

-While mesothelioma is a tough disease to beat, there are a few survivors who are living years and even decades after a diagnosis.
-Their stories are inspiring to those now battling cancer and can help individuals learn some of the things that may help them survive longer.
-One such story is that of Katherine Keys.
-She was diagnosed with mesothelioma more than 12 years ago.
+While mesothelioma is difficult to beat, there are survivors living years and even decades after a diagnosis.
+Their stories are inspiring to those battling cancer and can help individuals learn strategies for longer survival.

-She was given a diagnosis of stage I pleural mesothelioma, which meant the cancer had not yet spread too far and with aggressive treatment she had hope of extending her life expectancy significantly.
-Katherine chose to undergo a risky and aggressive surgical procedure known as an extrapleural pneumonectomy.
+Katherine’s diagnosis was stage I pleural mesothelioma.
+Stage I indicates the cancer had not spread far.
+She had hope, with aggressive treatment, of significantly extending her life expectancy.
+Katherine chose to undergo a risky and aggressive surgical procedure known as extrapleural pneumonectomy.

-The surgery meant removing one lung along with the pleural tissue.
-She knew there were risks and that her activity with only one lung would be limited, but Katherine didn’t hesitate to take this bold step to try to remove all of the cancer.
-Following a successful surgery she underwent radiation therapy to clean up any remaining cancer cells.
+The surgery completely removed one lung along with the pleural tissue surrounding it.
+She knew her activity would be limited with only a single lung, and there were risks; however, Katherine didn’t hesitate to take this bold step.
+Following successful surgery, she received radiation therapy to clean up any remaining cancer cells.

-Follow up after follow up showed that Katherine’s cancer was gone.
-Her medical team had cured her mesothelioma, a rare feat.
-Being diagnosed early and choosing aggressive treatment were two important factors in helping her beat this terrible cancer.
-Now, more than a decade later, Katherine is still cancer-free.
+Follow-ups showed Katherine’s cancer was gone.
+Her medical team had cured her mesothelioma, which is a rare accomplishment.
+Receiving an early diagnosis and an aggressive treatment were two important factors that helped her beat this terrible cancer.
+Katherine remains cancer-free more than a decade later.